MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 ## Prerequisites

 By default, the IBM Db2 database connector uses the Microsoft driver to connect to your data.
-If you choose to use the IBM driver in the advanced options in Power Query Desktop, you must first install the IBM Db2 driver for .NET on your machine used to connect to the data.
+If you choose to use the IBM driver in the advanced options in Power Query Desktop, you must first install the IBM Db2 driver for .NET on the machine used to connect to the data.
+The name of this driver changes from time to time, so be sure to install the IBM Db2 driver that works with .NET.
 For instructions on how to download, install, and configure the IBM Db2 driver for .NET, go to [Download initial Version 11.5 clients and drivers](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers).
 More information: [Driver limitations](#driver-limitations), [Ensure the IBM Db2 driver is installed](#ensure-the-ibm-db2-driver-is-installed)

 ## Capabilities Supported